Can A Therapist Tell Your Parents?

 As a side note, make sure that you are using an official state website so that you can be sure that the information you are reading is accurate.

 Still, to help prepare you for therapy and ensure that you feel empowered to move ahead with the process, below we are going to be talking you through some important things regarding the confidentiality of minors in therapy that you should know about.
+For instance, you might be wondering, can you go to the hospital for anxiety and what confidentiality rules apply there.

 Let’s check them out below – feel free to take notes.